BigSeeGee/Intune-Android-MDM-Deployment/README.md

 ## Objective

 This project demonstrates the deployment and configuration of Microsoft Intune for corporate-owned Android devices.
-The goal was to create a secure, standardized, and user-friendly mobile device management environment for company-owned endpoints which includes device configuration, compliance enforcement, and application management.
+The goal was to create a secure, standardized, and user-friendly mobile device management environment for company-owned endpoints, including device configuration, compliance enforcement, and application management.
 The deployment was tested and validated on Samsung Galaxy A55, A54, and A14 devices.

 ### Skills Learned